clarkevansteenderen/ThermalSampleR/README.md

 smaller the CI width, the greater the precision of the CTL estimate.

-In this example, the precision of our CTmin estimate was high and is not predicted to improve substantially by increasing sample size, once approximately n = 20 individuals are tested, as the 95% confidence interval reaches a plateau at n = 20.
+In this example, the precision of our CTmin estimate was high and is not predicted to improve substantially by increasing sample size once approximately n = 20 individuals are tested, as the 95% confidence interval reaches a plateau at n = 20.
 The plateau is in the extrapolation section of the graph indicating that more individuals